michelesr/thesis/src/ccba.md

 This chapter exposes the main features of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining and instancing reproducible development environments.
-Once the reader is familiar with the main features of Docker and Docker Compose, the container based structure of Gasista Felice is explained in detail.
+Once the reader is familiar with the main features of Docker and Docker Compose, the containerized structure of Gasista Felice is explained in detail.

 ## Docker container engine